The development of skills in German language to an intermediate level, building on GERM 132 (continuing the same course book).

 - Understand texts about everyday topics

-- Deal with most situations likely to arise while traveling in German-speaking countries
+- Deal with most situations likely to arise while travelling in German-speaking countries

 - Express personal opinions